GabrielMacJr/Django_MySql_CRUD_APP/README.md

 </p>

 # Running APP
-<p>In the command line, move to the location of your saved project and type the following.
+<p>In the command prompt line, move to the location of your saved project and type the following.
   <h3>python manage.py makemigrations</h3>
   <h3>python manage.py migrate</h3>
   <h3>python manage.py runserver</h3>